Rates of convergence to non-degenerate asymptotic profiles for fast diffusion via energy methods: Introduction

-On the other hand, although \emph{quasi-convergence} (i.e., convergence along a subsequence) of $v(\cdot,s)$ follows from a standard argument (see, e.g.,~\cite{BH80,Kwong88-3,DKV91,SavareVespri,AK13}), \emph{convergence} (along the whole sequence) is somewhat delicate.
-Actually, it is proved in~\cite{FeiSim00} for non-negative bounded solutions with the aid of \L ojasiewicz-Simon's gradient inequality; however, it still seems open for possibly sign-changing solutions, unless asymptotic profiles are isolated or $m \not\in \N$.
+and vice versa.
+On the other hand, although \emph{quasi-convergence} (i.e., convergence along a subsequence) of $v(\cdot,s)$ follows from a standard argument (see, e.g.,~\cite{BH80,Kwong88-3,DKV91,SavareVespri,AK13}), \emph{convergence} (along the whole sequence) is more delicate.
+Actually, it is proved in~\cite{FeiSim00} for non-negative bounded solutions with the aid of \L ojasiewicz-Simon's gradient inequality; however, it still seems open for possibly sign-changing solutions, unless asymptotic profiles are isolated in $H^1_0(\Omega)$ or $q$ is even (i.e., analytic nonlinearity).
 Moreover, in~\cite{BGV12}, convergence of relative errors for non-negative solutions is also proved, that is,

 Furthermore, rates of convergence are discussed in~\cite{BGV12}, where an exponential convergence of the so-called relative entropy (see Corollary \ref{C:entropy} below) was first proved; however, it seems still rather difficult to quantitatively estimate the rate of convergence.
 The \emph{sharp rate} (see below) of convergence for \emph{non-degenerate} (see below) positive asymptotic profiles was first discussed in~\cite{BF21} by developing the so-called \emph{nonlinear entropy method}.
-We also refer the reader to recent works~\cite{JiXi01,JiXi02}.
+We also refer the reader to recent developments~\cite{JiXi01,JiXi02}.

 Throughout this paper, as in~\cite{BF21}, we assume that $\phi$ is \emph{non-degenerate}, i.e., the linearized problem